jingxiangzou/An_analytical_expression_of_conditional_knock_in_probability_with_discrete_monitoring_instants./README.md

-# knock_in-probability
+# star_trek_math
-On the topic of conditional knock-in probability under discrete monitoring given fixed end price.
-This is a repoository created by Jingxiang Zou from Boston University..
+On the topic of star trek file related math problems